The following FREE webinars are scheduled for 2020.

 At the end of this webinar, attendees will be able to:

-- Identify the fundamentals of jointed PCP technology including benefits, applications, basic anatomy, and production considerations
+- Identify fundamentals of jointed PCP technology including its inherent advantages, variety of applications, general anatomy and features of systems, and production considerations

 - Describe critical design aspects of jointed PCP

 - Discuss key specification considerations for different types of PCP

 - Explain steps and considerations for successful installation

 Designing Efficient and Resilient Stormwater Infrastructure for a Changing Climate